Bradley Fighting Vehicle: Development

 In 1967, the public display of the BMP-1 caused additional interest in the MICV program, which concluded its studies in 1968.
-Continued disagreements on specifications continued to slow down development.
+Continued disagreements on specifications slowed down development.
 In 1968, an Army task force headed by Major General George Casey recommended that the service once again pursue the development of an MICV.
 The Army opened a new program manager's office later in 1968.

 From 1969 to 1970, the Army looked at two alternate vehicles that could be fielded more quickly.
 The FMC Corporation had developed the XM765 Armored Infantry Fighting Vehicle, an IFV version of the M113A1.
 It had a one-man turret mounting a 25 mm gun, a sealed environment, and firing ports.
 The vehicle weight was 15 tons.
 The upper sides of the vehicle were sloped and spaced steel armor plates were added to improve protection.
 Firing ports for the passengers were added and a M139 20 mm cannon was added to the commander's cupola.
 The U.S. Army rejected it due to limited mobility, which would have prevented it from keeping pace with the proposed MBT-70.
 The other alternate vehicle was the West German Marder, which mounted a 20 mm autocannon, relatively strong steel armor, and full CBR protection.
 The U.S. Army rejected it due to it not being amphibious, too large and heavy for air transport, and too expensive.

 The MICV program continued on, and in 1972, the Army solicited proposals for the MICV.
 In November 1972, the Army awarded FMC a contract to develop the XM723.
 This vehicle was similar to the XM765, but had improved armor and speed.
 It shared components with the LVTP-7 rather than the M113.
 FMC began construction of the XM723 prototype, which was completed in 1973.
 The XM723 weighed 21 tons, had spaced aluminum armor proofed against 14.5 mm fire, had a crew of three plus eight infantry, firing ports for the infantry, and a one-man turret with a 20 mm gun.
 The commander sat inside the hull.

 To adapt the XM723 to a reconnaissance role, as well as an IFV, the turret was replaced in 1976 with a two-man turret mounting a 25 mm Bushmaster cannon and TOW missiles.
-This was the MICV TBAT-II design.
+This was the TBAT-II (Tow Bushmaster Armored Turret, Two Man) design.
 A two-man turret design put the commander in a position with a better view of the battlefield.
 The TOW missiles give the vehicle a strong antiarmor capability.
 The value of anti-tank missiles had been well established in the 1973 Yom Kippur war.
 The added political advantage was that the TOW missiles made it an easier sell to Congress, as it was a new capability not possessed by the M113.